bee-hive/occident/README.md

 ### General usage

 All core functions are found within the `occident` package.
 This package is split into subpackages for different categories of analysis.
 Individual functions from these subpackages can be imported as long as the `occident` conda environment is activated, regardless of whether the python file is located in the `occident` folder or not.
+Here are some ways you can import occident:

 ```
 from occident.utils import *
 from occident.markov import get_box_wise_counts
+import occident as oc
 ```

 ### Expected data format